 With around 98% of all businesses being SMEs, it is perhaps no surprise that the preferred business structure in the UK is that of a Sole Trader.
 There are around 3.5 million Sole Traders throughout Britain, and there are many good reasons for it.
-From the ease of setting up to the lack of paperwork (compared to a Limited Company), being a Sole Trader is a practical and attractive proposition for a number of wannabe business owners.
+From the ease of setting up a Sole Trader business to the lack of paperwork (compared to a Limited Company), being a Sole Trader is a practical and attractive proposition for a number of wannabe business owners.

 Some Sole Traders, as they grow bigger, will evolve into a Limited Company, as they take on staff and increase their revenues.
 We took a look at how to change from a Sole Trader to a Limited Company, so check it out when you have an extra 5 minutes.